Losant/losant-docs/docs/workflows/triggers/redis.md

 # Redis Trigger

-The Redis Trigger will trigger a workflow whenever the [edge compute device](/devices/edge-compute/) receives a message on the configured Redis pub/sub channel.
+The Redis Trigger will trigger a workflow whenever the [Edge Compute device](/devices/edge-compute/) receives a message on the configured Redis pub/sub channel.

 ![Redis Trigger](/images/workflows/triggers/redis-trigger.png "Redis Trigger")